Fresh milk & cream from our farm in South Shropshire

 No!
 All growth hormones have been banned for use on cattle since the 1980’s.
 The cows lactate naturally for 10 months.
 To produce a consistent milk supply, we calve our cows all year round, so we have a cycle of freshly calved high-yielding cows, mid-yield and low-yielding cows.

-As we are a busy working farm, due to health and safety of visitors we are not open to the public.
-We do host open days for the public every 2-3 years to give adults and children the opportunity to see the whole process of where Mawley Milk comes from.
-Throughout the year we host occasional farm walks for groups (ie Young Farmers Clubs, school visits, Cubs/Beavers/Brownies) by prior arrangement.
+As we are a busy working farm, for the health and safety of visitors we are not open to the public.
+We do host open days for the public every 2-3 years to give adults and children alike the opportunity to see the whole process of where Mawley Milk comes from.
+We host occasional farm walks for groups (ie Young Farmers Clubs, school visits, Cubs/Beavers/Brownies) by prior arrangement.